conservationtechlab/camml/README.md

 `source ~/.bashrc`
 This will reload your terminal and you should now be able to activate the enviroment with:
 `conda activate cameratraps-detector`
-You are now be able to run MegaDetector on a given set of images with the following code:
+You are now able to run MegaDetector on a given set of images with the following code:
 ```
 python detection/run_detector_batch.py /home/user/megadetector/md_v5a.0.0.pt /home/user/image_folder/ /home/user/megadetector/test_output.json --recursive --checkpoint_frequency 10000
 ```